-Adjust the head restraint so that the top of the restraint is at the same height as the top of the occupant's head.
+If equipped with base seats, adjust the head restraint so that the top of the restraint is at the same height as the top of the occupant's head.
 This position reduces the chance of a neck injury in a crash.